Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-angular.md

 cd my-addin
 ```

-2. Use the Yeoman generator to generate the manifest file for your add-in by running the following command and then answering the prompts as shown in the screenshot below.
+2. Use the Yeoman generator to generate the manifest file for your add-in.
+Run the following command and then answer the prompts as shown in the screenshot below.
 ```bash
 yo office
 ```
 ![Yeoman generator](images/yo-office.png)
->**Note**: If you are prompted to overwrite **package.json**, answer **No** (do not overwrite).
+>**Note**: If you're prompted to overwrite **package.json**, answer **No** (do not overwrite).

 3. Open the manifest file (i.e., the file in the root directory of your app with a name ending in "manifest.xml").
 Replace all occurrences of `https://localhost:3000` with `http://localhost:4200` and save the file.
 >**Note**: Be sure to change the protocol to **http** in addition to changing the port number to **4200**.

-4. Sideload the add-in within Excel by following the instructions for the platform you'll be using to run your add-in.
+4. Follow the instructions for the platform you'll be using to run your add-in and sideload the add-in within Excel.
     - Windows: [Sideload Office Add-ins for testing on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md)
     - Excel Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)